Donald Rice: Public service

-Businessman
+Business career

 After he left the Air Force, Rice became president and chief operating officer of Teledyne in March 1993, serving until August 1996.
 After helping lead a restructuring of the company and a negotiated merger with Allegheny Ludlum, he left Teledyne to become founding president and chief executive officer of Agensys Corporation (founded in 1997 and formerly called Urogenesys), a Santa Monica-based biotechnology company.
 In 2002, he became chairman of the Agensys board of directors.
 In 2007, he negotiated the sale of Agensys to Astellas, Inc., continuing as its CEO until his retirement in 2010.

 Rice has served on numerous corporate boards.
 These include Chevron Corporation, Pacific Enterprises, Scios, Teledyne, Wells Fargo & Company, Unocal, Amgen, and Vulcan Materials Company.
 He was chairman of the board of directors of Scios from 1998 until its sale to Johnson & Johnson in 2003.
-Rice is a member of RAND board of trustees, and chaired the board of governors for the Pardee RAND Graduate School for 10 years.
+Rice is an emeritus member of RAND board of trustees, and chaired the board of governors for the Pardee RAND Graduate School for 10 years.
 He is also a member of the equipment advisory committee for the PGA Tour.